China’s milk market overview in 2020

 - be in Mandarin

-Baidu knows only Mandarin and gives priorities to websites hosted in China.
-The website culture is different, therefore you need to adapt your content/design to the locals expectations.
+Baidu knows only Mandarin and gives priority to websites hosted in China.
+The website culture is different, therefore you need to adapt your content/design to the local’s expectations.

 Oatly knows this well because its Chinese website is hosted in China.
 Furthermore, as can be seen from the image above, Oatly is present on Baidu to reach Chinese consumers who cannot use google as it is banned in China.